10th December 2019

 As you descend through the water column, divers see a loss of color in the order of the colors of the rainbow.
 Most noticeably, reds are lost very quickly.
 This occurs because water absorbs various wavelengths of the light spectrum more rapidly than others.

 One way to counter this is by using a tinted lens mask.
-We do offer several masks with these color correcting options such as the M100 (color correction model).
+We do offer several prescription dive masks with these color correcting options such as the M100 (color correction model).
 Divers can also use a light bring back colors lost at depth.
 Both options are viable, but I love to have a little light in my BCD that helps me also look under crevices or as a backup during a night dive.

 To continue with our mission of helping divers see clear, we recently added two dive light options you can easily add to your dive mask order, which will help you see colors vividly during a day dive or even serve as a primary light at night.